Skip to main content

 A photograph of Mark SchroederMark Schroeder, Integral (mschroeder@integral-corp.com)

-Mark Schroeder is an engineer with five years of consulting experience broadly trained in environmental engineering and has focused experience in the fate and transport of contaminants in groundwater, soil, and sediment.
-His use of programming and ArcGIS analysis helps guide analyses and appropriate development of investigation and remediation strategies.
-Mark is a current member of the ITRC Tire Anti-Degradants team.
-He has an B.S. degree in Environmental Engineering from Oregon State University and a M.S. degree in Environmental Engineering from the University of Colorado Boulder.
+Mark Schroeder is an engineer experienced in environmental remediation and the fate and transport of contaminants in groundwater, soil, and sediment.
+He has a B.S. degree in Environmental Engineering from Oregon State University and a M.S. degree in Environmental Engineering from the University of Colorado Boulder.
 He is a registered professional engineer in the State of Washington.

 A photograph of Rhea SmithRhea Smith, WA Ecology (rhsm461@ecy.wa.gov)